websanova/vue-upload/README.md

 Use `parseErrors` option when installing the plugin to format errors from the server.

-The internal default format is:
+The internal default format is: `[{rule: 'somerule', message: 'There was an error.''}]`

 **preview**

-The preview is a function you can call with a callback that will locally load the file (not uploaded).
+The `preview` options is a function that can be set with a callback that will locally load the file (not uploaded).

 ~~~
 this.$upload.new('brand-logo', {